Qicoco97/UofG-RTEP-BabyMonitor/docs/index.md

 You can setup your own baby monitor that raises an alarm if your infant stops moving.

-==下面两段看看需不需要删除==

-However, the monitor will not work as expected if the system is not calibrated properly.

-If the system is not calibrated well or the environment in the video is not conducive to video magnification, you may not be able to use it.

 ## Getting Started

 The baby monitor consists of two parts: baby monitor software and some simple hardware.